Slip, Trip and Fall Accidents

 Slip and fall accidents are quite common in Los Angeles.
 According to the LA Times, the Insurance Information Institute says there are nearly 3 million falls each year, which includes 14,000 fatalities and 4,000 ground-level slips.
 These incidents occur in malls, grocery stores, private homes, sports arenas, colleges, gas stations, office buildings, hotels, parking garages, swimming pool areas and potentially anywhere people go.

-Slip and fall accidents fall under a category of negligence law known as premises liability law, which holds property owners accountable for failing to safely maintain their premises.
+Slip, trip and fall accidents fall under a category of negligence law known as premises liability law, which holds property owners accountable for failing to safely maintain their premises.
 The Insurance Information Institute recommends that all property owners take steps to minimize their risk of being sued for slip and fall accidents, including:

 - Ensuring all hallways, stairwells, parking lots and service areas are well-lit